 |Method of Revascularization of Multivessel Coronary Artery Disease (Click to Enlarge)|

 "These types of studies further our understanding and call attention to the need for standardized follow up and methods of AUC evaluation," said Manesh R. Patel, MD, FACC, lead author of the ACC's AUC for PCI, and assistant professor of medicine and director of Interventional Cardiology and Cath Labs at Duke University Health System in Durham, NC.
 He suggests that revascularization procedures deemed ‘appropriate' should also be reviewed as they may represent underuse and also highlight disparities in care with the same populations gaining more access to care.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease

 Keywords: Coronary Artery Disease, Follow-Up Studies, Physicians, Primary Care, Heart Failure, Medicare, Cardiac Surgical Procedures, Ventricular Dysfunction, Left, Patient Preference, United States, Percutaneous Coronary Intervention